thunderbird/thunderbird-android/docs/architecture/legacy-module-integration.md

 Several techniques are used to implement the bridge pattern effectively:

 1. **Wrapper Classes**: Creating immutable data classes that wrap legacy data structures, implementing interfaces from the new architecture.
-These wrappers typically include conversion methods to transform between legacy and new data structures.
+These wrappers should not contain conversion methods but should delegate this responsibility to specific mapper classes.

 2. **Adapter Implementations**: Classes in `:app-common` that implement interfaces from the new architecture but delegate to legacy code internally.

-3. **Data Conversion**: Static conversion methods (often in companion objects) that handle mapping between legacy and new data structures, ensuring clean separation of concerns.
+3. **Data Conversion**: Dedicated mapper classes that handle mapping between legacy and new data structures, ensuring clean separation of concerns.

 #### Example: Account Profile Bridge